rlin727/csc447_final_project/README.md

 building vocab: 0it [00:00, ?it/s]
 building vocab: 1558it [00:00, 120033.17it/s]
 ```

+Note AttributeError will happen since model and trainer are set to be null here.

 # ULF_reader.ipynb
 ```ULF_reader.ipynb``` in test folder can be used to see what each batch is through the process.